sodelalbert/online_bookstore_taf/README.md

 curl -Ls https://astral.sh/uv/install.sh | sh
 ```

+- samples .env, Env is not part of the repo, provide test URL to make it work
-- samples .env and how it's managed via GitHub
+- and how it's managed via GitHub

 ## Running Test Cases